 Fiber is the part of plant foods that your body can't digest or absorb.
 It is also referred to as roughage or bulk.

-"By classification, fiber is considered an indigestible carbohydrate," explains Dr. Elaine Rancatore of 2RHealth.
+"By classification, fiber is considered an indigestible carbohydrate," explains board certified emergency physician and a Fellow of the American College of Emergency Physicians, Dr. Elaine Rancatore.

 But fiber is very different from other carbohydrates — and much lower in calories.

 Don't let the term "indigestible" throw you off.
 Although fiber is not digestible, it is good for the body in many ways, says naturopathic physician Wendy Wells.

 "Eating fiber increases the immune system in your gut, feeds the good probiotic bacteria there, keeps the digestive lining healthy and absorbs and pulls out excess hormones, cholesterol, fat and toxins from the body," Wells says.